Elvis Andrus Player Props: White Sox vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is fourth in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Reds pitching staff ranks fifth in MLB.

-- The Reds have a 4.98 team ERA that ranks 25th across all league pitching staffs.
+- The Reds have the 26th-ranked team ERA across all MLB pitching staffs (4.92).

-- The Reds rank 13th in baseball in home runs given up (35 total, 1.1 per game).
+- Reds pitchers combine to rank 14th in baseball in home runs surrendered (37 total, 1.1 per game).

-- The Reds will send Lodolo (2-1) out to make his seventh start of the season.
-He is 2-1 with a 6.16 ERA and 44 strikeouts through 30 2/3 innings pitched.
+- Ashcraft (2-0) gets the starting nod for the Reds in his seventh start of the season.
+He has a 2.00 ERA in 36 2/3 innings pitched, with 27 strikeouts.

-- His most recent time out was on Sunday against the Oakland Athletics, when the lefty went five innings, surrendering three earned runs while allowing five hits.
+- The right-hander's most recent appearance was on Wednesday against the San Diego Padres, when he tossed six innings, surrendering one earned run while giving up six hits.

-- The 25-year-old has amassed an ERA of 6.16, with 12.9 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .338 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.